 In Goal 2, are objectives B-1 and B-2 missing or is there a typo?
 What is the source of the population and propagation targets for Goal 2?
 Has a breeding (or translocation) plan been developed with population sources, effective number of breeders, and so on?
 Does the reintroduction fit with the specifics of the bull trout recovery plan?
 The planned risk assessment is strong and a too often overlooked feature of this Goal, but it alone will not direct the shape, scale, and length of time necessary for brood-source selection, development, identification of candidate re-introduction sites, and other uncertainties.
 What does it mean to assist in the introduction of bull trout?
 Who will complete a risk assessment for bull trout and how does this project relate?
 Objective B is very specific and seems like it should be a result of the risk assessment.
-Why not do the risk assessment first and then figure out how to conduct the reintroduction of bull trout based on results of risk assessment?
+Why not do the risk assessment first and then figure out how to conduct the re-introduction of bull trout based on results of risk assessment?
 It is also important to recognize that bull trout are voracious predators, and therefore, the proponents should expect predation on westslope cutthroat trout.
-Will the possible effects of predation on westslope cutthroat trout be considered when determining where to re-introduce bull trout?
+Will the possible effects of predation on westslope cutthroat trout.
+Will the possible effects of predation on westslope cutthroat trout.